 \subsection{Baselines}

-We compare SOMtime against four widely used unsupervised dimensionality reduction techniques: \textbf{PCA}: A 50-dimensional linear embedding computed via standard principal component analysis. \textbf{UMAP}: A 50-dimensional nonlinear embedding computed using Uniform Manifold Approximation and Projection with default parameters. \textbf{t-SNE}: A 50-dimensional nonlinear embedding computed using t-distributed Stochastic Neighbor Embedding, optimized to preserve local neighborhood structure. \textbf{Autoencoder AE}: Nonlinear embeddings computed via encoder-decoder networks trained to minimize reconstruction error.
-To control for representational capacity, we evaluate autoencoders at three scales: small ($\approx7K$ parameters), medium ($\approx95K$ parameters), and large ($\approx1.4M$ parameters), each with bottleneck dimensionalities of 3, 10, and 22.
-The large configuration is capacity-matched to the SOM, enabling direct comparison without the confound that the SOM's advantage stems solely from higher capacity.
+We compare against five widely used unsupervised dimensionality reduction techniques. \textbf{PCA:} linear embedding via principal component analysis. \textbf{UMAP:} nonlinear embedding with default parameters. \textbf{t-SNE:} nonlinear embedding optimized for local neighborhood structure. \textbf{Isomap:} topology-preserving manifold learner that embeds data via classical MDS on geodesic distances over a $k$-NN graph; included specifically to test whether SOMtime's auditing advantage stems from topology preservation in general or from the SOM's competitive-learning dynamics in particular. \textbf{Autoencoder (AE):} nonlinear encoder--decoder networks at three scales (small $\approx\!7K$, medium $\approx\!95K$, large $\approx\!1.4M$ parameters), bottleneck dimensionalities $\in\{3, 10, 22\}$; the large configuration is capacity-matched to the SOM.